Zulko/twittcher/README.rst

     (sudo) python setup.py install

-Twittcher requires the Python package bs4 (a.k.a.
-BeautifulSoup), which will be automatically installed when twittcher is installed.
+Twittcher requires the Python package BeautifulSoup (a.k.a. bs4), which will be automatically installed when twittcher is installed.

 Examples of use